 Figure 2 Endoscopic and gross appearance of the lesion.
 A: Transannal double-balloon enteroscopy revealed a reddish purple lesion in the ileum about 80 cm proximal to the ileocecal valve, and a titanium clip was used to mark the limit reached; B: transoral double-balloon enteroscopy showed the same lesion and the marked titanium clip; C: Gross intraoperative appearance of the lesion; D: Gross appearance of the lesion after resected.

 Figure 3 Histopathological examination of the lesion.
-A: Hematoxylin-Eosin staining showed a blood-filled sinus-like space in the whole layer of the ilieum (× 50); B: Immunohistochemistry indicated the cells lined with the vascular spaces were CD31-positive (× 50).
+A: Hematoxylin-Eosin staining showed a blood-filled sinus-like space in the whole layer of the ileum (× 50); B: Immunohistochemistry indicated the cells lined with the vascular spaces were CD31-positive (× 50).